How smart is your website?

 Your website has a purpose, and each page on the site needs to serve that purpose.
 You probably have one of three objectives with a commercial website.
 You are either trying to get potential customers to buy your product, sign up for something like a rewards program or newsletter, or you are trying to get them to contact you about your product or service.

-Whatever action you are looking for, it is called a conversion, and the things that lead customers to that conversion are a part of the marketing funnel.
+Whatever action you are looking for, it is called a conversion, and the things that lead customers to that conversion are the best funnel builders.
 It also consists of a few basic parts, although they are often broken down into even smaller ones.

 - Awareness: The customer is aware that they have a problem, a want, or a need, and they are now looking for a solution.